bsteinb/dyndnssh/Readme.md

     $ ssh dyndnssh@server HOSTNAME [ADDRESS]

 to update the DNS entry for HOSTNAME to point to ADDRESS or - if ADDRESS is omitted - the address which the SSH connection was made from. ssh's arguments -4 and -6 can be used for great justice.

+## License

+dyndnssh is beerware, see file LICENSE.